What did ex-Trump aide Paul Manafort really do in Ukraine?

 In March, journalist Serhiy Leshchenko made waves when he said he had obtained an invoice on Manafort company letterhead detailing how Manafort received money from a shell company in Belize for the alleged sale of 500 computers.

 The date on the invoice and the amount of money match an entry in the black ledger marked "Manafort."
 Manafort's spokesman dismissed the invoice and letterhead as fabricated.
 The shell company, Neocom Systems Ltd., was registered with Belize's International Business Company Registry, but the principal of the firm that registered the shell company told NBC News he had only dealt with its lawyers, and couldn't provide any information about its owners.
-It was struck from the registry in 2009 and dissolved in 2012.
+It was struck from the registry in 2011 and dissolved in 2014, according to the Belizean registry.

 Manafort has described the ledger as a forgery.
 He says any payments he received from Ukraine were legitimate compensation for his work as a consultant, and the payments were lawfully wired to him.